Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

 Similarly, we can show that no unstable solution exist with $\vert y\vert>\frac 2 3 (J-1)\sqrt{1+2J}$.
 Indeed, in that case we have $\vert x^*\vert >\sqrt{1+2J}$.
 Assuming $\alpha>0$, equation~\eqref{eq:CharactRootsFast} implies that necessarily:

 In the parameter region not covered by the above characterization, the system may display changes of stability.
 We now use the characteristic equation~\eqref{eq:CharactRootsFast} to determine parameters corresponding to such changes of stability.
-We therefore only need to access to the set of parameters for which one equilibrium has characteristic roots crossing the imaginary axis.
-There are two such situations: (i) real zero eigenvalue (the saddle-node case) and (ii) pair of purely imaginary eigenvalues (Hopf case).
+We therefore only need to access to the set of parameters for which the characteristic roots of one of the equilibria cross the imaginary axis.
+There are two such situations: the characteristic root crossing the imaginary axis can either be (i) a real characteristic root (the saddle-node case) or (ii) a pair of purely imaginary characteristic roots (Hopf case).

 Saddle-node bifurcations (corresponding to $\xi=0$) occur if and only if:

 which corresponds, when using the characterization of $x^*$ as a fixed point of the system, to the point in the parameter space: